 The overall reductions in span and drag improved predicted speed and altitude performance to almost the specified levels, despite a small overall net growth in weight.
 Although still huge, the .02 was a distinctly more practical proposition.

-On closer analysis of low-speed manoeuvring characteristics, such as during climbout after takleoff and final approach after landing, it was realised that the .02 revision still had residual control problems.
+On closer analysis of low-speed manoeuvring characteristics, such as during climbout after takeoff and final approach during landing, it was realised that the .02 revision still had residual control problems.

-The design was found to be unsteady in gusty conditions and lacked adequate control for fast, accurate correction without asymmetric Dutch roll and suchlike problems overwhelming the pilot.
+Wind-tunnel testing revealed that the design would be unsteady in gusty conditions and lacked adequate control for fast, accurate correction without asymmetric Dutch roll and suchlike problems.
+These would be sufficiently severe as to risk overwhelming the pilot.

 By the end of hostilities and the dissolution of B&V, the -02.2 remained the definitive civil design.
-When Handley Page later came across a report on the Bergahorn project, they travelled to the US to interview Vogt and Amtmann, leading to their own variable-slew Sycamore project (this report has been my main source of information on the above).
+When Handley Page later came across a report on the Bergahorn project, they travelled to the US to interview Vogt and Amtmann, leading to their own variable-slew Sycamore project (this report has been my main source of information on the above.
+I only stumbled on it by accident, as it has been mis-filed by the National Archives and attached to some entirely unrelated documents).

 Meanwhile the bomber had been evolving in a different direction.
-While work on the civil project continued, the "Amerikabomber" concept received new impetus.
-Hitler determined that going back on the offensive was the best form of defence and ordered his current jet aircraft, the Arado Ar 234 reconnaissance plane and the Messerschmitt Me 262 fighter, to be converted to respectively tactical bombing and dive-bombing.
-He still lacked a strategic jet bomber, but while several companiies responded to his request for proposals, most also made it clear that their workload was already overpowering and they had no resources for such a large project.
+While work on the civil project continued, the "Amerikabomber" concept had received new impetus.
+Hitler determined that going back on the offensive was the best form of defence and ordered his current jet aircraft, the Arado Ar 234 reconnaissance plane and the Messerschmitt Me 262 fighter, to be converted respectively to tactical and dive bombing.
+He still lacked a strategic jet bomber, but while several companies responded to his request for proposals, most also made it clear that their workload was already overpowering and they had no resources for such a large project.
 One company stood out as an exception.
-Blohm & Voss had produced some of the largest aeroplanes of the war and these flying boats were now obsolescent and their vast manufacturing facility in Hamburg kept occupied with stopgap contract work.
+Blohm & Voss had produced some of the largest aeroplanes of the war and these flying boats were now obsolescent.
+The vast manufacturing facility in Hamburg made the odd prototype of their largest ever flying boat, the BV 235, but was largely kept occupied with stopgap contract work.
 Their design office had developed a novel and promising approach to jet aircraft, and production could quickly be started.

 Hitler was acutely aware of how his command chain had earlier stifled an attempt of his to sanction the BV 237 stuka or dive-bomber intended to replace the ageing Junkers Ju 87, a role which he was now having to shoehorn the unsuitable Me 262 into.
 So he went over their heads once again, issuing direct orders and funding to B&V. Because of this the aircraft was never given a formal RLM identification, so B&V followed the out-of-sequence numbering originally allocated to the highly secret BV 40 attack glider.
 This goes some way to explaining the scarcity of official records.